cwshugg/fops.vim/README.md

 :File ~/.bashrc
 ```

-### `FileEdit`

-TODO
-TODO - ADD DOCS FOR NEW COMMANDS
-TODO - ADD '-ep' or '--edit-push' TO ALL COMMANDS, SO STACK CAN BE PUSHED TO FROM ANYWHERE
-TODO

 ### `FilePath`

 Displays the full path of your buffer's current file, or the full path of *any*